iTrauco/traffic-vision-v0.4/notebooks/MLOps/analysis/2025-06-20/preprocessing_ATL-0610.md

 print(f"  Output to: {CONFIG['OUTPUT_DIR']}")
 ```

+    Configuration loaded:
+      Processing: ATL-0610 from 2025-06-20
+      Output to: ../../../../data/preprocessing/individual_analysis/2025-06-20/ATL-0610
+    The history saving thread hit an unexpected error (OperationalError('attempt to write a readonly database')).History will not be written to the database.

 ### Environment Initialization

 The preprocessing configuration parameters defined above will now be used to initialize the environment, import required libraries, and set up helper functions for video processing.